[ Skip Main Nav ]

 To fulfill that commitment and to engage in continuous improvement of programs, University of Phoenix has reported on the learning outcomes for our degree programs, as well as the process of gathering and analyzing the information.
 Our aim is to share student outcomes to monitor the effectiveness of our programs and enable improvement.

-Review the learning outcomes report for the Bachelor of Science in Criminal Justice Administration program.
+Review the learning outcomes (PDF) report for the Bachelor of Science in Criminal Justice Administration program.

-The College of Criminal Justice and Security was created to provide degree programs that give students a deeper understanding of criminal justice and security best practices and help you advance your career.
+The College of Security and Criminal Justice was created to provide degree programs that give students a deeper understanding of security and criminal justice best practices and help you advance your career.

 Our more than 2,200 faculty members have an average of 20 years of experience in the fields they teach and hold leadership positions such as chief of police, warden, security executive, judge, sheriff and more.

-Courses are typically reviewed every 18 months, and new programs are developed based on the pressing demands within the criminal justice and security fields.
+Courses are typically reviewed every 18 months, and new programs are developed based on the pressing demands within the security and criminal justice fields.